Kong/docs.konghq.com/app/konnect/dev-portal/index.md

 content_type: explanation
 ---

 The {{site.konnect_short_name}} Dev Portal is a customizable website for developers to locate, access, and consume API services.
-The Dev Portal enables developers to browse and search API documentation, test API endpoints, and manage their own credentials. {{site.konnect_short_name}} offers flexible deployment options to support both internal and external APIs that can be managed from the same {{site.konnect_short_name}} instance.
+The Dev Portal enables developers to browse and search API documentation, test API endpoints, and manage their own credentials. {{site.konnect_short_name}} offers flexible deployment options to support both internal and external APIs that can be managed from {{site.konnect_short_name}}.

 ## Publish service documentation

 In {{site.konnect_short_name}}, API products can be published to the Dev Portal with one click.
-Published services become immediately available to users who have access to the Dev Portal.
-When a service is published, the API spec and any service document become discoverable.
-We use the term discoverable here because the Dev Portal can create a unified API experience where a developer can navigate through the different APIs that are available, read documentation, test endpoints within the Dev Portal, and register to create applications using your specific APIs.
+Published API products become immediately available to users who have access to the Dev Portal.
+When an API product is published, the API spec and any service documentation becomes discoverable.
+We use the term discoverable here because the Dev Portal can create a unified API experience where a developer can navigate through the different APIs that are available, read documentation, test endpoints within the Dev Portal, and register to create applications for specific APIs.

 * [Getting started guide](/konnect/getting-started/publish-service/): This guide walks you through importing an API spec, publishing your service and corresponding API spec to the Dev Portal, and configuring registration settings so that users can view your services and register applications.

-* [API product Documentation](/konnect/api-products/service-documentation/): This doc explains how to upload and publish product documentation using the **API Products** dashboard and publish services to the Dev Portal so they can be publicly consumed.
+* [API product documentation](/konnect/api-products/service-documentation/): This doc explains how to upload and publish product documentation using the **API Products** dashboard and publish services to the Dev Portal so they can be publicly consumed.

 * [Manage Konnect API product versions](/konnect/api-products/): This explains how to manage the API product version for your services, including the status of the API product version.
 API product versions can have a status of "Published", "Deprecated", or "Unpublished".